Difference between hub and bridge 2020.

-Hello Friends, In this blog post we are going to discuss the difference between hub and bridge.
+Hello Friends, In this blog post we are going to discuss the difference between a hub and a bridge.

 Hub